Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Description of Integration Approaches

-\textbf{Hypothesis Set.} Another approach we observed integrates simulation results into the hypothesis set~\cite{wang1997knowledge, leary2003knowledge, kim2007hybrid, hoerig2017information}, which is of particular interest when dealing with low-fidelity simulations.
+\textbf{Hypothesis Set.} Another approach we observed integrates simulation results into the hypothesis set~\cite{wang1997knowledge, leary2003knowledge, kim2007hybrid}, which is of particular interest when dealing with low-fidelity simulations.
 These are simplified simulations that approximate the overall behaviour of a system but ignore intricate details for the sake of computing speed.

 When building a machine learning model that reflects the actual, detailed behaviour of a system, low-fidelity simulation results or a response surface (a data-driven model of the simulation results) can be build into the architecture of a knowledge-based neural network (KBANN~\cite{towell1994knowledge}, see Insert~\ref{in:kbann}), e.g.~by replacing one or more neurons.
-This way, parts of the network can be used to learn a mapping from low-fidelity simulation results to a few real-world observations~\cite{leary2003knowledge, kim2007hybrid}.
-If target data is not available, results could also come from accurate high-fidelity simulations.
-Also, parts of the network can be used to learn region-specific parameter choices for the low-fidelity simulation~\cite{wang1997knowledge}.
+This way, parts of the network can be used to learn a mapping from low-fidelity simulation results to a few real-world observations or high-fidelity simulations~\cite{leary2003knowledge, kim2007hybrid}.

-Simulation results can also be embedded in the hypothesis set of architectures resembling the encoder-decoder framework~\cite{hoerig2017information}.
-Here, The ``latent'' variables are physical quantities that are difficult or impossible to observe directly so that finite element simulations are used that mimic an encoder or decoder and are combined by training a model.

-\textbf{Learning Algorithm.} We also observed the integration of simulation results in generative adversarial network (GAN).
-The goal is to learn predictions that obey constraints implicit to the simulation~\cite{ren2018adversarial}.
-This is achieved by minimizing the distance between the distribution of predictions and the distribution of simulated data points.

-\textbf{Learning Algorithm} Furthermore, a simulation can directly be integrated into iterations of a a learning algorithm.
+\textbf{Learning Algorithm.} Furthermore, a simulation can directly be integrated into iterations of a a learning algorithm.
 For example, a realistic positioning of objects in a 3D scene can be improved by incorporating feedback from a solid-body simulation into learning~\cite{du2018learning}.
 By means of reinforcement learning, this is even feasible if there are no gradients available from the simulation.
-Alternatively, simulations can be used in forward propagation to obtain predictions according to, say, physical laws \cite{ingraham2018learning}.

 \textbf{Final Hypothesis.} A last but important approach that we found in our survey integrates simulation results into the final hypothesis set of a machine learning model.
-Specifically, simulations can validate results of a trained model~\cite{hautier2010finding, pfrommer2018optimisation}.
+Specifically, simulations can validate results of a trained model~\cite{hautier2010finding, pfrommer2018optimisation, du2018learning}.